 Now, I wish I knew where you lived, Internet Stranger, because I could send you a box of the finest open-faced sandwiches.
 But sadly, I do not, and so I can’t tell you exactly how to get from your home to Copenhagen.

-But I can tell you that I used a lovely airplane to get from my hometown NYC to London, and then I took a shorter flight to Copenhagen.
+But I can tell you that you can use a lovely airplane to get from many cities to London, and then take a shorter flight to Copenhagen.
 I recommend Expedia for the best way to find the cheapest flight to Copenhagen at the best time of day.

 You can even use Expedia to rent a car so you’ll be all set when you arrive at your destination.
 (I can’t drive, but if you can, this must be helpful.)